Jay-Govind-Kumar/Java/27_BinaryTrees/_README.md

 ## Introduction

 - A binary tree is a tree data structure in which each node has at most two children.

+<h1 align="center">Day 28</h1>

+- Solve Questions related to `Binary Trees` in Java.

+  - Diameter of a Binary Tree
+  - Subtree of Another Tree
+  - Top View of a Binary Tree